 Concerning vulnerability, a further finding had to do with age.
-In general - and in line with earlier studies - vulnerability was considered an absolute characteristic of children and less so of adults.
+In general - and in line with earlier studies $^{-9}$ vulnerability was considered an absolute characteristic of children and less so of adults.
 By extension, adult slaves are seen as more responsible for their labour and living conditions, in the sense that they can potentially defend themselves and respond to these.

-&lt;sup>8 This does not mean however that the two categories are not significantly related to each other, nor that these elements are to blame for the situation modern slaves are experiencing nor that the individuals themselves are partly responsible for it.
-"Consuming Modern Slavery report", Op.cit.
+8 This does not mean however that the two categories are not significantly related to each other, nor that these elements are to blame for the situation modern slaves are experiencing nor that the individuals themselves are partly responsible for it.